ecc521/rivers.run/README.md

 Offline writeups of rivers - Just don't clear your cache.

-Some of the pages on this site still have a lot of nasty inline style.
+Some of the pages on this site still have tons of nasty inline JavaScript and CSS.
 I have removed this on the one page that has user generated content.

+Working towards W3 HTML CSS compatability, as well as adding support for IE 11.